 Ethereum at Plus500 is suitable for day traders as well as for crypto swing traders.
 Day traders can get into the trade, make a good amount of pips (if their prediction is correct) and get out.
 A volatile market is a perfect environment for them, but they also need to be extra cautious with their price speculations as they can also lose money.
-The fact that Ethereum market is highly volatile also proves its history in which the Ethereum price changed during a single day by an incredible 30%.
+The fact that the Ethereum market is highly volatile also proves its history in which the Ethereum price changed during a single day by an incredible 30%.

 How Ethereum works?

-Ethereum is just like Bitcoin based on innovation blockchain technology.
+Ethereum is just like Bitcoin based on innovative blockchain technology.
 But unlike Bitcoin, it does not have to be necessarily used just as an online payment platform.
 Its usage is much more extensive, Ethereum allows developers to build and create apps in the blockchain.
-Thereby they can potentially make from Ethereum even more valuable commodity.
+Thereby they can potentially make Ethereum an even more valuable commodity.
 Apps which run on the Ethereum platform are fully decentralised.
 In other words, they can not be targeted by hackers or repressive governments.
 Applications run on the network by anyone, who is running the Ethereum software.